alonitac/DevOpsMay22/exercises/aws_ex1.md

 ## Lambda workers

-We now want to examine another architecture of Bot-Workers dynamic:
+We now want to examine a serverless architecture of Bot-Workers dynamic:

 ![](img/botaws3.png)

-Instead of scale EC2 instance with the Worker service deployed there, you will trigger Lambda functions when there are jobs in the SQS queue.
+Instead of scaling EC2 instance with the Worker service deployed there, you will trigger Lambda functions when there are jobs in the SQS queue.

-1. Terminate the Metric Sender services such that to metrics will be sent to CloudWatch and the ASG doesn't scale anymore.
+1. Terminate the Metric Sender services such that no metrics will be sent to CloudWatch and the ASG doesn't scale anymore.
 2. Create a Docker based Lambda function for the Worker service.
     1. In order to do so, first you need to build and push a Docker image on Elastic Container Registry (ECR).
 Using the AWS console, create a private ECR.
     2. On your local machine, build the image of the Worker (according to `lambda.Dockerfile`.
 It's already implemented, no need to touch) and push it to your ECR registry.
 In [Amazon ECR console](https://console.aws.amazon.com/ecr/repositories), select the repository that you created and choose **View push commands** to view the steps to build and push an image from your local machine to your new repository\.
 You may use this command to build the image:
        ```shell
-       cd worker && docker build -t worker:0.1 -f lambda.Dockerfile .
+       cd worker && docker build -t worker:0.1 -f worker/lambda.Dockerfile .
        ```
     3. Create a Lambda function based on your container image you've just pushed to ECR.
 3. Define your SQS queue as a trigger that invokes your function.
-4. Test your app in this new architecture, make sure the Lambda is triggered when you send a message to the Bot.
+4. Test your app in this new architecture, make sure the Lambda is triggered when you send a message to the Bot, and when the execution ends, the YouTube video is in stored in S3.

 ## Submission